szstonelee/gointernal/scheduler.md

 ## An interesting article - A pitfall of golang scheduler

-I happened to read an interesting article about Golang schedule internal, which is titled as [A pitfall of golang scheduler](http://www.sarathlakshman.com/2016/06/15/pitfall-of-golang-scheduler).
+I happened to read an interesting article about Golang schedule internal, which is [A pitfall of golang scheduler](http://www.sarathlakshman.com/2016/06/15/pitfall-of-golang-scheduler).

 The following code is copied from the article.